raku-community-modules/HTTP-Server-Async/README.md

 Write data to the sucket, will call the appropriate method for the socket (Str = $connection.write, anything else is $connection.send)

 ####close
 Close takes optional parameter of data to send out.
 Will call `write` if a parameter is provided.
-Closes the socket, writes headers if the response is buffered, etc.
+Closes the socket, writes headers if the response is buffered, etc